maln787/Fetch_Reward-Data_Analyst/README.md

 After creation of the Entity Relation Diagram, it was fairly simple to write the queries and output the sequence we need to know.
 For the SQL query, I used pandas SQL, but the structure of the query is same as PostgreSQL and MySQL.

+## Files consisting names and path

+### Data Files Folder
+This folder consists 4 files.
+1. Dengue Features Train - Training dataset for the challenge
+2. Dengue Features Test - Test dataset
+3. Training Label - Target class which is total cases is given by city and time.
+4. Submission File - Week of the year and City for which we have to predict the total cases.